syuanjyunsun/mitebiomechanics/README.md

 bigpronotum: number of P. carabi on the pronotum of a given beetle
 bigelytra: number of P. carabi on the elytra of a given beetle
 bignum: total number of P. carabi on a given beetle
+predbighead: predicted number of P. carabi on the head of a given beetle, when multiplying the total number of mites by the percentage of each body part
+predbigthorax: predicted number of P. carabi on the thorax of a given beetle, when multiplying the total number of mites by the percentage of each body part
+predbigabdomen: predicted number of P. carabi on the abdomen of a given beetle, when multiplying the total number of mites by the percentage of each body part
+predbigpronotum: predicted number of P. carabi on the pronotum of a given beetle, when multiplying the total number of mites by the percentage of each body part
+predbigelytra: predicted number of P. carabi on the elytra of a given beetle, when multiplying the total number of mites by the percentage of each body part
+newbigmiteintensity: density of P. carabi (local number divided by local surface area) on a given body part
+oldbigintensity: